Creating a simple, well-designed website can help you tell your customers about your offering, but where should you start?

 It has tonnes of built-in tools to support your store and blog, plus also offers plug-ins that can track your inventory, create gift cards, highlight certain products and loads more.

-Price: plans range for £10 to £30 per month depending on features required.
+Price: Plans start at £21 per month depending on features required.

 Weebly is another drag-and-drop builder (are you noticing a theme?) and is great for designing great looking websites at a low cost.